 God Knows…When I Do Right and Still Have Problems – Part 2

 He pointed out that God was not confined within buildings such as the Temple.
-“The Most High does not dwell in temples made with hands” he quoted from Isaiah 66:1-2.
-The religious leaders seemed to care more about the Temple building than about the reason for the Temple—Jesus, the Lamb of God.
-The leaders became agitated, and the priest tore his robe.
+But the religious leaders seemed to care more about the Temple building than about the reason for the Temple—Jesus, the Lamb of God.
+They became agitated, and the priest tore his robe.
 “He’s ready to kill me,” Stephen thought, “But I’m not afraid.”
 He didn’t rescind his words of truth.
 Instead, he spoke clear and profound words inspired by the Holy Spirit.

 The priests and rulers became so angry they rushed at Stephen like wild animals, gnashing their teeth.
 But Stephen was unafraid of death.
 He looked up toward heaven.
 With triumph in his voice he said, “Look!
 I see the heavens opened and the Son of Man standing at the right hand of God!”

 His enemies couldn’t stand it.
-They plugged their ears, shouted and threw him out of town.
+They dragged him out of town.
 Outside the walls of Jerusalem, they yanked off their coats to have more freedom of movement, asked a man named Saul of Tarsus to watch the coats, and snatched up stones to throw at Stephen.
 Peace from heaven helped Stephen to be brave as the stones pelted him.

 “Lord Jesus,” prayed Stephen, “receive my spirit.”
 Sinking to his knees he cried out, “Lord, do not charge them with this sin.”
 After that, he died.